 Does Paris have craft beer?

 Hell yes.
-Paris has a thriving, fast-growing craft beer scene that punches far above its weight.
-Think: local brewers, funky little taprooms, and enough experimental styles to keep even the nerdiest hophead busy for weeks.
+Paris has a thriving, fast-growing craft beer scene that punches well above its weight.
+Look out for bière artisanale—that’s what the French call craft beer—and you’ll find local brewers, funky little taprooms, and enough experimental styles to keep even the nerdiest hophead busy for weeks.

 What beer do they drink in Paris?